ayumi-cloud/october-v1-notes/README.md

 This repo has lots of changes intended to better help my learning curve.

-> For the update proposal we are working on this can be found here: x
+> For the update proposal we are working on, those notes can be found here: x